crittercism/apteligent-xamarin-sdk/README.md

 source ${SRCROOT}/CrittercismSDK/dsym_upload.sh
 ```

-For more information regarding how to upload a Xamarin iOS Crittercsim refer to the  [Crittercism docs](http://docs.crittercism.com/ios/ios.html)
+For more information regarding how to upload a Xamarin iOS Crittercism refer to the  [Crittercism docs](http://docs.crittercism.com/ios/ios.html)